oz/aguaxaca/README.md

 No need for anything very fancy.
 Sqlite will be fine for a good while.

-It would be nice to search and match names like "América" if we type "amér" or even "ame": ignoring case, and accentuated characters.
+It would be nice to search and match names like "América" if we type "amér" or even "ame": ignoring case, and accentuated characters, buy we'll need more than Sqlite at that point.

 ## Web

 1. Use a small router (e.g. Chi) to serve the data as JSON.
 2. Build a light front-end, mobile first.
+3. Cache all the things.

+Some ideas for the routes.

 ### Search distribution schedules